 Each year, over 300,000 students in Pre-K through Grade 12 create original works of art in response to a student-selected theme.
 This 50+-year-old program helps them explore their thoughts, feelings, and ideas, develop artistic literacy, increase confidence, and find a love for learning that will help them succeed in school and life.
-This year's theme is "Show Your Voice" where students are inspired and encouraged to create original works highlighting one of six areas: Musical Composition, Photography, Visual Arts, Film Production, Literature, and Dance Choreography.
+This year's theme is "Show Your Voice" where students are inspired and encouraged to create original works highlighting one of six areas: Dance Choreography, Film Production, Literature, Music Composition, Photography, and Visual Arts.

 Kayla Kim, age 8, I Love Mark Keppel, 2022

 Primary (Pre-K - Grade 2), Mark Keppel PTA